toa-io/toa/documentation/contributing/cycle.md

 *realizable*[^5] form, that is *strict* problem definition, and then find and estimate the solution for that problem.

-It is recommended for the discussion document to have sections:
+Discussion document should have the following sections:

 <dl>
 <dt>Abstract</dt>